cyjgilbert/solved-kattis-problems/README.md

-# my-stuff2
+# My Solved Kattis problems

-I am a students from NUS who'd like to learn how to code.
+This is a folder of my solved Kattis problems in Java.
+I'm using Kattis to practice for CS2030.